Corina Constantin

 Oana Corina Constantin (born 12 November 1991 in Constanța, Romania) is a retired senior Romanian aerobic gymnast.
 She is the 2013 World Games Champion in Individual Woman, 2016 World Champion in Individual Woman, 2014 World Champion in Trio and Group, as well as 2015 and 2011 European Champion in Individual Woman.
 She has been called Romania's most successful aerobic gymnast since Izabela Lăcătuș.

 Personal life

 Oana Corina Constantin was born November 12, 1991, in Constanța, Romania.

 Outside of Gymnastics, Constantin is a lover of contemporary dance and choreography.

 In 2016, Constantin was a member of the Romanian Gymnastics and Modern Dance troupe, AEROS which toured in Italy and Switzerland from February to March.

-She states her most memorable achievement as winning the 2015 European Championships and her greatest ambition being to win gold at the 2016 World Championships.
+She states her most memorable achievement was winning the 2015 European Championships and her greatest ambition is to win gold at the 2016 World Championships.

 She continues her passion in gymnastics as a gymnastics coach and choreographer, dreaming that one day the gymnasts trained by her would reach the top of the podium just as she did as a gymnast.